pacifics/PassDao/README.md

 Main functions are :

-- Fallback function to send Eth to the Dao account manager and buy shares for public fundings
+- Fallback function to send Eth to the Dao account manager

+- BuyToken and BuyTokenFor to buy shares in case of public fundings

-- BuyTokenFor for private fundings by a funding smart contract
+- RewardToken to voters by the Dao smart contract or for private fundings by a funding smart contract

 - Transfer and TransferFrom for the transfer of tokens